-Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmy’s
+Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmys

-Kim Kardashian and Kendall Jenner found themselves experiencing an awkward moment during the Emmy’s this year.
+Kim Kardashian and Kendall Jenner found themselves experiencing an awkward moment during the Emmys this year.
 The incident happened as the duo were on stage to present the award for outstanding competition program.
 Kim Kardashian was speaking at the time, as noted by Yahoo News.

 “Our family knows firsthand how truly compelling television comes from real people just being themselves,” she said.

-Unfortunately for the duo, there were some members of the audience that found this statement to be funny.

-The laughter seemed to erupt right after Kim finished her sentence, and continued on as Kendall said her lines.
+Unfortunately for the sisters, there were some members of the audience that found this statement to be funny.
+The laughter seemed to erupt right after Kim finished her sentence and continued on as Kendall said her lines.

 “Telling their stories unfiltered and unscripted,” she added.